davehaglan/laygo/docs/source/tutorial/tutorial_GDS.md

 This tutorial contains instructions to generate a NAND gate layout and export it to a GDS file.
-You can simply run this tutorial by running [quick_start_GDS.py](../../../quick_start_GDS.py), but we recommend users to go through the entire tutorial steps, reading this documents and running commends, to get a better idea of the laygo flow.
+You can simply run this tutorial by running [quick_start_GDS.py](../../../quick_start_GDS.py), but we recommend users to go through the entire tutorial steps, reading this document and running commands step by step, to get a better idea of the laygo flow.

 ## Setup
 Run following commands below to install laygo and load.